Sinclair Broadcast to buy Tribune Media for about $3.9 billion

+EQT to pay $6.7 billion for Rice, creating biggest U.S. natgas producer

+U.S. oil and gas company EQT Corp said on Monday it would buy Rice Energy for $6.7 billion, a deal that would create the biggest natural gas producer in the United States.

-Sinclair Broadcast Group Inc (SBGI.O) said on Monday it would buy Tribune Media Co (TRCO.N), one of the largest U.S. television station operators, for about $3.9 billion, giving Sinclair a greater foothold in big broadcast markets like New York and Chicago.
+Sinclair Broadcast Group Inc said on Monday it would buy Tribune Media Co, one of the largest U.S. television station operators, for about $3.9 billion, giving Sinclair a greater foothold in big broadcast markets like New York and Chicago.

 Shares of Tribune, which operates 42 U.S. television stations, rose 5.2 percent to $42.42.
 Sinclair shares fell about 3 percent to $35.90.